BEAUTY Nails

 5. Your Genetics May Be At Play

-Thanks mom and dad!
+Thanks, Mom and Dad!
 Your base level of nail quality is down to genetics.
-If your parents have paper thin nails, better chance than not you do too.
+If your parents have paper-thin nails, there’s better chance than not that you do too.
 This means that even with the best ever nail care routine, you may just have okay nails.

 6. Is Acetone The Problem?